Mikky-Li/twitter-bot/README.md

 # twitter-video-downloading-bot

 Just run it and it'll reply video downloading links to anyone who mentioned you under a video tweets.
-However, you need to use your own Twitter Tokens, innit?
+However, you need to create and use your own Twitter Tokens, innit?